0ctavia/rubyonrails_docker/README.md

 Copy this repo to your machine and get into the folder.

 First build the image:

 ` sudo docker built -t [your_tag_here] .`

 Run the docker image and get into your docker:

 `sudo docker run -it -v $(pwd):/myapp -p 3000:3000 [your_tag_here]`

 You will land into the /myapp/project folder.
 From there one, the docker's your oyster.

+Notes / Todo's:
+Rails server still needs to be ran up manually once inside the docker.
+Currently not doing it by default in the dockerfile since I mostly use command line ruby at the moment.
+If you want to run the server it's:

+`rails server -b 0.0.0.0`
+Which will make the server run on localhost:3000, serving the page `app/views/welcome/index.html.erb`.